FabioMeneghini/Lambda-Calculus/README.md

 # Lambda-Calculus Evaluator
-Lambda-calculus evaluator written in C++ in one day
+Untyped lambda-calculus evaluator (big-step operational semantics) written in C++ in one day